CheAhMeD/MusicStation/README.md

 # Disclaimer #

-#### This "project" is made without any pre-planning so it is sort of things (python scripts) added on top of each other to make the whole thing work!
+#### Since this "project" was created without any prior preparation, it is just a collection of Python scripts that have been placed on top of one another to make it work.
-#### The MusicStation project started as very small script to control volumio with vocal commands then it evolved to what you have now.
+#### The MusicStation project began as a tiny script that used voice commands to control volumio music player, and it eventually developed into what it is today.
-#### You may notice some inconsistencies in the scripts, that's due to the fact that some things were added later on on top of the original script.
+#### Because some elements were added after the fact to the original script, you might notice some discrepancies in the scripts.

 # MusicStation (For VolumioOS)